 Learn about the welfare issues faced by the over 600 million broiler chickens reared for their meat in Australia every year.

-Voiceless's Animal Protection Education (APE) resources encourage students to think critically about animal protection, by providing teachers with the information and tools they need to teach students about important animal protection issues.
+Voiceless's Animal Protection Education (APE) encourages students to think critically about animal protection by providing teachers with the information and tools they need to deliver complete lessons in the classroom.

 As Australia’s only comprehensive animal protection education program, we are proud to partner with the global Humane Education Coalition.